Copper Mountain, Wyoming, USA

 Multiple Deposit Types

-- Historic drilling mainly targeted granite-related mineralization (e.g. North Canning).
+- Historic drilling mainly targeted granite-related mineralization down to 600 feet (e.g. North Canning).

-- Possibility of roll-front mineralization in Tertiary sediments (e.g. Cedar Ridge).
+- And the possibility of roll-front mineralization in Tertiary sediments (e.g. Cedar Ridge).

 Historical Drilling